pyMelo/DecentralizedBlackbox/README.md

    TThe ESP32 gathers sensor data.

 2. **Transmission using LoRaWAN via TTN:**
-   TTN receives the data and forwards it to the MQTT broker.
+   TTN receives the data and forwards it to the MQTT subscriber.
 TTN integration ensures that devices can operate in low-power environments while maintaining reliable data transmission.

 3. **Blockchain Notarization:**
    The data is recorded on IOTA EVM and SUI using the deployment and transaction scripts.
 This step guarantees that the collected data is immutable and verifiable by any third party.